 iv Hybrid governance model

 A hybrid governance model incorporates elements of a directed trust and a divided trust.
 For example, a trust instrument may grant to a person the power to direct the trustee to make distributions, while granting to another person the exclusive power to manage the trust property.
 Too often, a hybrid governance model arises by accident, as the product of inartful drafting.
-A drafting attorney may attempt to create a divided trust using a trust deed for a directed trust as a precedent but fail to address fully the division of the trust powers.
+A drafting attorney may attempt to create a divided trust using a directed trust as a form but fail to address fully the division of the trust powers.

 III USE OF FAMILY-CONTROLLED ENTITIES IN TRUST GOVERNANCE